The Curriculum

 This should be Fun!

 First exercise: “Is there an essence of being Human?”
-While immersed in nature, please consider the following question - What does it mean to be “the Bigger Person” as opposed to a smaller person?
-What words come to mind for each?
-Also when we think of a person who is “remarkable” rather than “ordinary” please list words that describe each.
-Discuss while outside and make the chart please; leave it up on the wall for the remainder of the curriculum.
+While observing our natural surroundings please consider the following question - What does it mean to be the “Bigger” person” as opposed to a “Smaller” person?
+Also when we think of a person who is “Remarkable” rather than “Ordinary” what words come into your minds?

+Now let's consider what will be referred to during this course as The Fantastic Truths, and Natural Laws.
 The creator's order of things is called the natural law.
-It was first introduced by Marcus Cicero and other Roman and Greek philosophers nearly 3000 years ago, and although it has been stated in different ways, it unmistakably comes down to three concepts:
+It was first introduced by Marcus Cicero and other Roman and Greek philosophers nearly 3000 years ago, and although it has been stated in different ways, it is founded on the following three concepts:

 The Findings /The Fantastic Truths/ The Natural Laws: